DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 “We were getting paid big money,” Takayama said.
 “So - let’s really fight was my thought.
 Just attack until one of us is destroyed!”

-And so they scythed away at each other but, subtly at first and then more pronounced, Frye’s punches began to land with more authority.
+And so they scythed away at each other until, subtly at first and then more pronounced, Frye’s punches began to land with more authority.

-He remembers: “We were both tired and beat up, but there’s a point in hard fights when size begins to matter a little less and technique and experience matters a little more.”
+He remembers: “We were both tired and beat up, but there’s a point in hard fights when size begins to matter a little less and technique and experience matters more.”

-The fight had reached the five minute mark, but PRIDE FC favored 10-minute opening rounds.
-Both warriors were dragging up reserves from the pits of their souls.
-But then - in a clear sign he was reaching even his terrifying limits - Takayama slowly retreated to a corner.
+The five minute mark brought no reprieve, as PRIDE FC favored 10-minute opening rounds.
+So on they fought.
+Both warriors dragged up reserves from the pits of their souls.
+But then - in the first sign he’d reached down as far as he could - Takayama retreated to a corner.

 For a few moments he tried to save energy by having the ropes and turnbuckles take a little weight off his exhausted legs.
-Frye followed, fists blazing.
-A shattered Takayama attempted another belly-to-belly suplex, but it was slow, robotic.
+Frye realized what was in front of him and followed, fists blazing.
+A shattered Takayama attempted another belly-to-belly suplex but it was slow, robotic.

 The Predator said: “I felt it coming.
 I wrapped my leg behind his knees and tripped him.
 I landed on top.
 He didn’t have a lot of skills on the ground.
 He was exhausted.
 I was tired, too, but I’d wrestled bigger guys in college.
 I knew I could finish it from there.
 For a second, I thought of taking his back and going for a choke, but I could see he couldn’t get me off and had no energy left.